pygame.event

 pygame object for representing events

 The event queue has an upper limit on the number of events it can hold.
 When the queue becomes full new events are quietly dropped.
-To prevent lost events, especially input events which signal a quit command, your program must handle events every frame (with pygame.event.get(), pygame.event.pump(), pygame.event.wait(), pygame.event.peek() or pygame.event.clear()) and process them.
-Not handling events may cause your system to decide your program has locked up.
-To speed up queue processing use pygame.event.set_blocked()control which events are blocked on the queue to limit which events get queued.
+To prevent lost events, especially input events which signal a quit command, your program must handle events every frame (with pygame.event.get()get events from the queue, pygame.event.pump()internally process pygame event handlers, pygame.event.wait()wait for a single event from the queue, pygame.event.peek()test if event types are waiting on the queue or pygame.event.clear()remove all events from the queue).

-To get the state of various input devices, you can forego the event queue and access the input devices directly with their appropriate modules: pygame.mousepygame module to work with the mouse, pygame.keypygame module to work with the keyboard, and pygame.joystickPygame module for interacting with joysticks, gamepads, and trackballs..
-If you use this method, remember that pygame requires some form of communication with the system window manager and other parts of the platform.
-To keep pygame in sync with the system, you will need to call pygame.event.pump()internally process pygame event handlers to keep everything current.
-Usually, this should be called once per game loop.
+To get the state of various input devices, you can forego the event queue and access the input devices directly with their appropriate modules: pygame.mousePygame module to work with the mouse., pygame.keyPygame module to work with the keyboard., and pygame.joystickPygame module for interacting with joysticks, gamepads, and trackballs..
+However, the event queue still needs to be running internally to enable this; programs still need to use functions like pygame.event.get()get events from the queue or pygame.event.pump()internally process pygame event handlers periodically.
 Note: Joysticks will not send any events until the device has been initialized.

 The event queue contains pygame.event.Eventpygame object for representing events event objects.
-There are a variety of ways to access the queued events, from simply checking for the existence of events, to grabbing them directly off the stack.
-The event queue also offers some simple filtering which can slightly help performance by blocking certain event types from the queue.
-Use pygame.event.set_allowed()control which events are allowed on the queue and pygame.event.set_blocked()control which events are blocked on the queue to change this filtering.
-By default, all event types can be placed on the queue.
+There are a variety of ways to access the queued events, from simply checking for the existence of events, to popping them off of the event queue.

 All pygame.event.Eventpygame object for representing events instances contain an event type identifier and attributes specific to that event type.
 The event type identifier is accessible as the pygame.event.Event.typeevent type identifier. property.
-Any of the event specific attributes can be accessed through the pygame.event.Event.__dict__event attribute dictionary attribute or directly as an attribute of the event object (as member lookups are passed through to the object's dictionary values).
-The event object has no method functions.
-Users can create their own new events with the pygame.event.Event()pygame object for representing events function.
+An event type's specific attributes can be accessed directly as an attribute on the event object.

 Events support equality and inequality comparisons.
 Two events are equal if they are the same type and have identical attribute values.

 Events that come from the system will have a guaranteed set of member attributes based on the type.
-The following is a list event types with their specific attributes.
+The following are lists of event types with their specific attributes and notes.

 You can also find a list of constants for keyboard keys here.